climate-vista/mcj-knowldge-base/python/README.md

 ## Description of Files

-- `src/main.py`: This is the main Python script of the application.
-It contains the main logic of the application, including classes, functions, and execution code.
+- `scripts/exp_chatbot_app_sw.py`: This is the main script for the application that should be run from streamlit.

-- `tests/test_main.py`: This is a test script for the main Python script.
-It contains various test cases and assertions to ensure the correct functionality of the main script.

 - `.gitignore`: This file is used by Git to determine which files and directories to ignore when committing changes.

+- `.env`: Environment file for setting custom environment variables for your python app.

 - `setup.py`: This is the build script for setuptools.
 It tells setuptools about your package (such as the name and version) as well as files to include.